juestchaos/obsidianMD-maths/School/We Are All Completely Beside Ourselves.md

 Rosemary’s father reflects Karen Joy Fowler’s a lot: spends time fly-fishing, is obsessed with mathematical ideas (p.
 18)

 ## Memory
-The unreliability of memory is discussed at multiple points throughout the book; how we can reconstruct our memories without noticing and then be incredibly confident that memory we now remember is the one true original, meaning that all long-term memories must be treated with a degree of caution, since we cannot determine whether they have been altered or not.

 This could be an interesting idea for an article based on [[truth]].

+Rosemary discusses the fickleness of memory at multiple points throughout the book; how we can reconstruct our memories without noticing and then be incredibly confident that memory we now remember is the one true original, meaning that all long-term memories must be treated with a degree of caution, since we cannot determine whether they have been altered or not.

+### The cat

+Rosemary tells the story of her dad running over a cat which refused to get out of the way of the car.
+She says that she is absolutely certain this happened:

+> To this day, I can feel the bump of the tire over the cat’s body (p.
+91)

+and simultaneously is certain that it didn’t:

+> And to this day I am certain in my mind that it never happened.
+Think of it as my own personal Schrödinger’s cat. (p.
+91)

+Grandma Donna also reassures her that her father would never do such a thing, despite her apparently taking any opportunity to find the worst in

 ## Further reading
 *Utopia*, Thomas More